2005-2011 Toyota Tacoma DoubleCab

 You'll have to remove the door panel to get to the factory speaker, which is attached to the door with four 10mm bolts.
 The factory speaker is molded to the bracket, so you'll need a new bracket to mount any aftermarket speaker.

-Front door tweeter (Crutchfield Research Photo)
+The Tacoma's front door tweeter (Crutchfield Research Photo)

 Front door tweeters

 The Tacoma's tweeters are located in the front door just below the window.
 If you decide to disconnect the tweeters and put full-range speakers in the front door woofer location, you'll need to do a little work.
-The speaker wires are paralleled together at the tweeter location, so the Crutchfield-supplied speaker harness won't work if you're unplugging your factory tweeter.
+The speaker wires are paralleled together at the tweeter location, so the Crutchfield-supplied speaker harness won't work if you're unplugging the tweeter.

 Now here's the good news – if you're installing new tweeters, look for a tweeter with a threaded hole on the back.
 Then you can use a backstrap to mount the tweeter to the holes in the factory tweeter bracket.